The Artistic Associates Program is designed to engage creative professionals to help deepen visitors’ understanding and enjoyment of Barangaroo.

 The Artistic Associates Program is part of the Barangaroo Public Art & Cultural Plan’s long-term vision to deepen visitors’ understanding and engagement with the site.
 It is a multi-disciplinary artist-in-residence program designed to capture moments in time through the Barangaroo project and to deepen the experience of Barangaroo.

-It is expected that there will be a number of Artistic Associate commissions for artists to work with the Authority and its development partners to provide specialist advice, develop new works and facilitate professional development and/or offer residential or studio opportunities at Barangaroo.
+There are a number of Artistic Associate commissions for artists to work with Infrastructure NSW and its development partners to provide specialist advice, develop new works and facilitate professional development and/or offer residential or studio opportunities at Barangaroo.

-The first Artistic Associates appointed by the Authority were Genevieve Grieves and Amanda Jane Reynolds in 2016.
+The first Artistic Associates appointed were Genevieve Grieves and Amanda Jane Reynolds in 2016.
 Their collaboration, a multimedia work called Barangaroo Ngangamay, launched in Barangaroo Reserve in March 2017.
 You’ll find details here about experiencing their multimedia work.